yifanz0123/yifanz0123.github.io/content/publication/ Taiwan Reunification/_index.md

 ---
 title: "The Determinants of Taiwanese Support for Reunification with the Mainland"
 authors:
-- nancy-qian
+  - Nancy Qian
-- marco-tabellini
+  - Marco Tabellini
   - admin

 author_notes: